MernaAhmedElshanawany/Dog-Breed---Capstone-Project/README.md

 AUsing CNN models for classification, this project highlights the challenges involved in adding a series of models designed to perform various tasks.

-For Better understanding, please check report.html file... it will take you in a journey to explore the CNN models and their variances.
+For Better understanding, please check report.pdf file... it will take you in a journey to explore the CNN models and their variances.

 ## Notes